-If you have considered sitting for Level I of the CFA® exam, you probably have questions.
+If you have considered sitting for CFA level I exam, you probably have questions.
 You’re always welcome to reach out to our knowledgeable Student Support team with any questions you have about preparing for the exam.
 We’ve also created this article to answer some of the most common questions we receive from people preparing to take the first step toward becoming a CFA charterholder.

 Let’s start with the basics.
-CFA stands for Chartered Financial Analyst®.
-It’s a professional designation administered by CFA Institute.
+The Chartered Financial Analyst® (CFA) charter is a professional designation administered by CFA Institute.
 According to CFA Institute, it’s the most respected and recognized investment management designation in the world.

-In order to earn the CFA charter you must pass a series of three exams, in order: Level I, Level II, and Level III.
+To earn the CFA charter, you must pass three levels of the exam in order: Level I, Level II, and Level III.
 Each exam builds on the mastery demonstrated by achieving a passing score on the previous exams.

 It is not a degree.
-It’s a professional certification that demonstrates mastery of advanced investment analysis and real-world portfolio management.
-Candidates do often weigh the benefits of the CFA charter against those of an MBA, which may be a contributing factor in this common misunderstanding.
+It’s a professional credential that demonstrates mastery of advanced investment analysis and real-world portfolio management.
+Candidates often weigh the benefits of the CFA charter against those of an MBA, which may be a contributing factor in this common misunderstanding.

 An individual wishing to enroll in the CFA Program and register for the Level I exam for the first time must possess an international travel passport.
 In addition, candidates must meet one of the following requirements: